gosukiwi/createaproglang/manuscript/chapter1.md

 though, it's way easier as there are known tools and algorithms to ease up the development of a language.

-The process of creating a programming language can be decomposed as follows:
+The process of creating a programming language consists of the following steps:

-  * Lexing or Lexical Analysis
+  1. Lexing or Lexical Analysis
-  * Parsing or Semantic Analysis
+  2. Parsing or Semantic Analysis
-  * Interpreting / Code Generation
+  3. Interpreting / Code Generation

 You can of course, create your own process and do as you think it's right, but this is the way most programming languages are created, and it has quite a lot